 Everlane is one of the first major companies in the sustainable fashion sphere, having been founded in 2010 (back when it was still common to shop at fast fashion brands and buy clothing “for fun” with no qualms).
 Often touted by fashion influencers, the company is probably the most popular and mainstream “ethical” clothing brand.

-When it comes to marketing, Everlane does everything right: they feature diverse models (in age, size, and ethnicity), show photos and locations of their factories, and break down the production cost and markup of each item.
+When it comes to marketing, Everlane seems to do everything right: they feature diverse models (in age, size, and ethnicity), show photos and locations of their factories, and break down the production cost and markup of each item.
 The clothing itself is also drool-worthy, featuring timeless and minimalistic silhouettes that somehow also feel trendy (I’m about to share some not-so-great things about Everlane, but I’m still tempted to buy their clothes because they’re so aesthetic).

 Everlane claims to be “radically transparent,” ethical, and high-quality—which are some pretty big claims.
 In the era of greenwashing though, is Everlane actually as ethical and sustainable as they say?
 Here’s what you should know.